 Etiquette Is Attractive

-Despite the common misconception regarding the New York attitude, New York social etiquette is vital part of the culture.
-Respect and kindness are expected in all interactions.
-Whether it is a common hello on the street, the need for directions or the accidental cut off in a busy pedestrian intersection, common courteously is expected.
+Despite the common misconception regarding the rude New York attitude, New York social etiquette is vital part of the culture.
+Kindness goes a long may in all interactions.
+Whether it is a hello on the street, the need for directions or the accidental cut off in a busy pedestrian intersection, common courteously is expected.
 Yes, as with any place you visit, there will be the exceptions.
-New York has more inhabitants then most places and as such the number of rude persons is going to be more.
-However, the number of respectful people grows as well.
+New York has more inhabitants then most places and as such the number of rude people is increased too.
+However, the number of warm people increases as well.
 You can read more about the New York expectation our New York City Etiquette & Tipping.

 Back to the top